Optimal Complexity and Certification of Bregman First-Order Methods: Computer-aided performance analyses of Bregman first-order methods

 Theorem~\ref{thm:equiv} states that the value of the original problem \eqref{eq:pep_nolips} can be computed numerically with a semidefinite solver applied to \eqref{eq:pep_over_sdp}.
-The result itself also helps us gain some theoretical insight: it tells us that the worst case for NoLips might be reached as $(f,h)$ approach possibly pathological limiting nonsmooth functions in $\blnonsmooth(\reals^n)$.
+The result itself also helps us gain some theoretical insight: it tells us that the worst-case for NoLips might be reached as $(f,h)$ approach possibly pathological limiting nonsmooth functions in $\blnonsmooth(\reals^n)$.

-Oberve also that we focused on presenting the PEP for the class $\mathcal{B}_L(\reals^n)$ to avoid technicalities related to the domain of definition.
-However, we show in Appendix \ref{a:domh} that the exact same problem \eqref{eq:pep_over_sdp} also solves the performance estimation problem for NoLips on the general class $\mathcal{B}_L(C)$, for any closed convex set $C$.
+Observe also that we focused on presenting the PEP for the class $\mathcal{B}_L(\reals^n)$ to avoid technicalities related to the domain of definition.
+However, we show in Appendix \ref{a:domh} that the exact same problem \eqref{eq:pep_over_sdp} also solves the performance estimation problem for NoLips on the general class $\mathcal{B}_L(C)$, for any nonempty closed convex set $C$.